dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 models can take on any functional form but the final stage model is linear.

 !!! note
+    If regularized is set to true then the ridge penalty will be estimated using generalized cross validation where the maximum number of iterations is 2 * folds for the successive halving procedure.
+However, if the penalty in on iteration is approximately the same as in the previous penalty, then the procedure will stop early.

+!!! note
     For more information see:

     Chernozhukov, Victor, Denis Chetverikov, Mert Demirer, Esther Duflo, Christian Hansen,